-Additional Training Support Funding has been made available to NCHDs from July 2019 onwards.
 This scheme is in addition to existing financial supports such as the Clinical Course and Exam Refund Scheme and the Higher Specialist Training Fund.
 Funding is allocated based on Grade.
 Funding is available pro-rata for doctors employed on shorter contract durations.

-A list of approved clinical courses, conferences and examinations that can be claimed for under the TSS are listed on the HSE NDTP website.
+A list of approved clinical courses, conferences and examinations that can be claimed for under the TSS are listed on the Financial Supports HSE Website